RomanMachala/AudioEval/README.md

             "Stoi": stoi if stoi else None,
             "Estoi": estoi if estoi else None,
             "Mos": mos if mos else None,
-            "x": x if x else one # added new metric to the results }
+            "x": x if x else None # added new metric to the results }
     }
     return results # returns audio assessment results with new metric (x)